edermats32/Rondo-Transpatcher/README.md

 All hacking credit goes to the creators of the patch: https://www.romhacking.net/translations/846/
 The patch is however included in this repo for user convinience.

-Anyway, I have created two seperate scripts.
+I have created two seperate scripts.
 A Powershell 5 Script for Windows users and a SHELL Script for Linux users.

 Yes, you will have to use the terminal. **But do not fear!**